JarvanMo/ExoVideoView/README.md

 ![fast_forward_rewind](/images/fastforward_rewind.png)![landscape](/images/landscap.png)
 ![portrait](/images/portrait.png)![volume](/images/volume.png)

+I already add this lib to jcenter.We can use this lib in `build.gradle` once it was passed.

 ExoPlayerView can play simple video directly, such as mp4,m3u8 and so on.
 It's easy to use.
 Just declare ExoPlayerVIew in your layout files: